-Clapping, Sleeping, And Serenading: The State Of The Union's Evocative Moments
+Clapping, Sleeping And Serenading: The State Of The Union's Evocative Moments

 The president begged for unity before unleashing a speech that focused squarely on his most controversial policy.
-A traditional show of support from the speaker of the House turned into a sarcastic instant-meme.
+A traditional show of support from the speaker of the House turned into a sarcastic instant meme.

 Such is politics in 2019.